knative/community/STEERING-COMMITTEE.md

 The steering committee has 5 seats.
-Of these five seats, four (4) are Contributing seats, open to any project contributor, and one (1) seat is held by a KSC appointed End-User seat.
-End-User seat, is open to active end-user community members whose company is listed in the [ADOPTERS](./ADOPTERS.MD) file.
+Of these five seats, four (4) are Contributing seats, open to any project contributor, and one (1) seat is held by a KSC appointed end user seat. end user seat, is open to active end user community members whose company is listed in the [ADOPTERS](./ADOPTERS.MD) file.

-Steering Committee contributing members serve for 2-year terms, staggered in order to preserve continuity.
-End-User member serves for 1-year term.
+Steering Committee contributing members serve for 2-year terms, staggered in order to preserve continuity. end user member serves for 1-year term.
 Every year two contributor seats are elected.

 ## Election Procedure